Maria Island

 Maria Island (palawa kani: wukaluwikiwayna) is a mountainous island located in the Tasman Sea, off the east coast of Tasmania, Australia.
 The 115.5 km2 island is entirely occupied by the Maria Island National Park, which includes a marine area of 18.78 km2 off the island's northwest coast.
 The island is about 20 km in length from north to south and, at its widest, is about 13 km west to east.
 At its closest point, Point Lesueur, the island lies approximately 4 km off the east coast of Tasmania and is connected by ferry with Triabunna.
-Maria Island lies in the local government area of Glamorgan–Spring Bay in the South-east region of Tasmania.
+Maria Island lies in the local government area of Glamorgan–Spring Bay in the South-east LGA Region of Tasmania.

 The island has had a mixed history, including two convict eras, two industrial eras, a farming era and, finally, becoming the national park that it is today.
 Maria Island is popular with visitors, providing an array of interests for the daytripper or overnight visitor to the island.